davehaglan/laygo/docs/source/tech/tech.md

 ## Overview

-Following items are need to be set up for laygo.
+Following items are need to be set up laygo.

-* BAG
+* BAG and PDK
 * config files: laygo_config.yaml, layermap file (GDS only)
 * template and grid library: (tech_name)_microtemplates_dense
 for most example generators, and associated yaml files

 ## BAG setup

-Since BAG exports the generated layout to BAG (unless you are exporting to GDS), you need to setup BAG before setting up laygo.
-Techinfo classes related to XBase is not required, since BAG can use a dummy techinfo if XBase is not set up for the technology in use.
+Since laygo exports the generated layout to BAG (unless you are exporting to GDS), you need to setup BAG before setting up laygo.

+> Note: Techinfo in BAG does not need to be set up because DummyTechinfo is used by default.

 ## Config file (laygo_config.yaml)